September 18, 2017

 In 2016/17 two $750.00 bursaries will be disbursed to two eligible students and in the subsequent years 2 @ $500.00 will be disbursed to 2 eligible students with the last year of disbursement being in 2022/23.

-ICBABC Open Shop Construction Industry Education Bursary will go to any Trades Foundation students currently enrolled in one of the following foundation trades programs at NWCC: Carpentry, Electrical, Plumbing and Welding
+ICBABC Open Shop Construction Industry Education Bursary will go to any Trades Foundation students currently enrolled in one of the following foundation trades programs at NWCC: Carpentry, Electrical and Welding.

 One $500 bursary for First Nations students.
 This award is provided by the Academic Worker's Union and will go to a student nominated by a union member.